Donor Profile

 In 2022, Italy's Parliament voted to approve a budget for 2022-2026, which includes an increase in the international cooperation budget by EUR99 million ( US$104 million) for 2022, EUR199 million ( US$210 million) for 2023, EUR249 million ( US$262 million) for 2024, EUR299 million ( US$315 million) for 2025, and EUR349 million ( US$368 million) per year starting from 2026.

 IDRCs have taken up a significant share of Italy’s ODA.
-In 2022, Italy spent US$1.6 billion or 22% of its total ODA on these costs, continuing an upward trend from 2020 and 2021.
+In 2023, Italy spent US$1.5 billion on these costs, continuing on an upward trend since 2020.

 The 2022 budget clarified the practice of counting IDRCs as funds for Italian ODA, in addition to counting the resources for hosting refugees and asylum seekers in their first 12 months in Italy.
 The unspent part of these funds intended for the reception of refugees and asylum seekers will be redirected from the Ministry of Interior to the Ministry of Foreign Affairs and International Cooperation.